 Recent read: How to Facilitate Productive Project Planning Meetings: A Practical Guide to Ensuring Project Success by Rich Maltzman and Jim Stewart.
 Full of humor and step-by-step tips for immediate application.
 This book was written for project managers who need real-world tips and strategies to design and facilitate effective project planning meetings.

-On my night stand: The Project Book: The Complete Guide to Consistently Delivering Great Projects by Colin D. Ellis.
-Looking forward to this read as I have seen Colin Ellis in action as a speaker and find him to be witty, insightful, and full of great ideas on being a better project manager.
+On my nightstand: The Project Book: The Complete Guide to Consistently Delivering Great Projects by Colin D. Ellis.
+I am looking forward to this read as I have seen Colin Ellis in action as a speaker and find him witty, insightful, and full of great ideas on being a better project manager.

 Women of Project Management: https://www.womenofpm.vip/.
 Curated by Asya Watkins, she’s been at this for a while and has put together a fantastic network of women and women of color in project management on a global scale.

 This is where I can’t make specific recommendations.
 As an Android phone user, I rely on Stitcher to aggregate podcasts.
 By typing in the search box, “project management”, I have over 15 options that I have saved and listen to at different points in time.
 Some episodes catch my attention, and some topics are too long and technical for my interest on a specific day.
 So my advice is to download a few, take a listen during your commute to work, and get PDUs for listening. #winning

 Local PMI chapters: From evening dinners, symposiums, professional development days (PDD), to virtual book club events, there is something to suit your preference and availability.